ileathan/leat-stratum-proxy/README.md

 5.)
 I linked the console.log's with `process.env.DEBUG`

 6.)
-I moved all the files into one, and then minified it for convenience.
+I moved all the files into one, ts->js.

 # Usage